 - Xanthophyta (Yellow-green algae)

 The scientific name of euglenids is Euglenophyta.
 These species are found in freshwater as well as saltwater.
 Some euglenoids are autotrophic like plants, and they contain chloroplast and capable of photosynthesis.
-These algae follow the principle of animal cells.
-These algae are like to eat unicellular organism and also take rich-carbon minerals.
+These algae follow the principles of animal cells.
+These algae are like to eat unicellular organisms and also take rich-carbon minerals.

 Chrysophyta (Golden-brown algae and Diatoms)

 Golden-brown algae and diatoms both are the very rich type of unicellular algae, both are mainly found in freshwater as well as saltwater.
 It consists of more than 100000 species around the world.
 The scientific name of Golden-brown Algae is Chrysophyta.
 The wide range of diatoms is common as easily available as compare to Golden-brown algae.
 Diatoms don’t have cell wall it consists of the silica shell.

 These algae are normally found in saltwater.
 Fire algae are single-celled algae that consist of two flagella used for locomotion.
 Most of the microscopic species of Fire algae are found in seawater, but less are found in freshwater.
 They are separated into two species; these are given below:

 - Dinoflagellates: It causes a phenomenon which is red tide, in this ocean appears red when it present in the large amount.